LIGHT BULBS: How a Bulb’s CRI Affects Paint Colors

 1. NATURAL LIGHT

-Natural light refers to the exposure of your room.
-The effect the exposure has on your paint colour can vary depending on how big your windows are, whether you have dual exposures, a patio overhang or landscaping blocking a window.
+Natural light refers to your room’s exposure.
+The effect the exposure has on your paint color can vary depending on the size of your windows, whether you have dual exposures, a patio overhang, or landscaping blocking a window.

 Sherwin Williams Incredible White, how CRI affects paint colours and light bulbs.
 Kylie M Interiors Edesign, client photo